egberts/egberts.github.io-src/content/articles/openldap-debugging.md

 Date: 2018-01-14T19:26
 Tags: debugging, openldap
 Category: research
+Summary: How to set debugging level in OpenLDAP client and server programs.

 olcLogLevel: <level> This directive specifies the level at which debugging statements and operation statistics should be syslogged